Peering Into a Glowing Lava Lake: A Granada, Nicaragua Story

 Mombacho Volcano

-Day three.
 Mombacho is a cloud-forest-cloaked stratovolcano 20 minutes south of Granada.
-It's 1,345 meters tall and the hike through the cloud forest is completely different from the raw lava experience at Masaya.
+It stands 1,345 meters tall, and the hike through the cloud forest is completely different from the raw lava experience at Masaya.

-Entry ~US$5, guide ~US$10-15, 4WD transport to the trailhead ~US$4.
+Entry runs ~US$5, a guide ~US$10-15, and 4WD transport to the trailhead ~US$4.
 The Crater Trail is a 1.5 km loop that takes about 1.5 hours.
 You walk through orchid-draped forest with fumaroles steaming through the undergrowth.
 The vegetation is dense — mosses, bromeliads, ferns, the works.

 The views from the upper section — across Lake Nicaragua, across Granada, across the islets — are extraordinary.
 On clear days, you can see both the Pacific and Caribbean coasts from the summit.